Biography of Bobby Moore

 1956: Bobby Moore signed amateur forms for West Ham United in August.
 On October 6th he made his debut for West Ham Colts.

-1957: Moore made his England Youth Team debut on 2nd October.
+1957: He made his England Youth Team debut on 2nd October.

 1958: Moore signed professional forms for West Ham United in May.
 He made his debut for West Ham United first team versus Manchester United on September 8th.

-1962: Makes his debut for England first team on May 20th versus Peru.
+1962: He made his debut for the England first team on May 20th versus Peru.

 1963: Bobby Moore captains England for the first time on May 20th versus Czechoslovakia.

 1964: He captains West Ham United in their F.A.
 Cup victory over Preston on May 2nd.
-Became Footballer of the Year in May.
-Played his first European game versus Gantoise of Belgium.
+He became Footballer of the Year in May.
+He played his first European game versus Gantoise of Belgium.

 1966: Moore captains England to World Cup Final victory on July 30th over West Germany (4-2 after Extra Time).
-He wins B.B.C’s Sport’s Personality of the Year.
+He wins the BBC’s Sport’s Personality of the Year.

 1972: Moore wins his 120th Cap for England versus Scotland on February 14th.